godswearhats/jquery-ui-rotatable/README.md

 * handle: url to a custom image for the handle
 * angle: the starting rotation for the element (default 0 degrees)
 * rotationCenterX, rotationCenterY: position about which the element will be rotated
-* steps: an angle in degrees that the rotation will snap to if the shift key is held (default 22.5)
+* step: an angle in degrees that the rotation will snap to if the shift key is held (default 22.5)
-* snap: snaps to step in degrees, even if shift key is not held (default: false)
+* snap: snaps to `step` in degrees (default: false)
 * start, stop, rotate: callbacks when those events occur

 The start, rotate and stop callbacks provide the following in the ui argument of the callback: